 7: Sept.
-9, 1983: Aaron Pryor KO10 Alexis Arguello.
+9, 1983: Aaron Pryor KO10 Alexis Arguello II.
 If only Arguello vs Pryor had been a trilogy, because there was something about these two champions that meshed so beautifully and the result was not just two unforgettable and action-packed battles, but also two ferocious opening rounds.
-And while both merit standing, it was decided for the purposes of this list we had to choose between the two for this list, so after careful consideration we judged round one of the rematch slightly more intense and engrossing, with the added excitement of an early knockdown.
+And while both merit standing, it was decided for the purposes of this list we had to choose between the two, so after careful consideration we judged round one of the rematch slightly more intense and engrossing, with the added excitement of an early knockdown.
 For rapid-fire, non-stop action between two all-time greats, it doesn’t get much better than this.

 6. Ray Mancini TKO1 Arturo Frias.
 May 8, 1982: Rebounding from his defeat to Alexis Arguello, Mancini went hunting for Frias’ WBA title but the champion wasn’t about to surrender it without a fight.
 And in just under three minutes, Mancini and Frias gave fans as much, or more, action than most matches of ten times the duration.
 As one writer put it: “This was … a whirlwind battle, both men like thresher machines gone haywire as they traded huge shots at breakneck speed.”
 Both were tagged with tremendous blows, and both were shaken, but it was Frias who hit the canvas and had to be saved by the referee with just six seconds left in the round.

 5. Benny Leonard TKO6 Richie Mitchell II.
 Jan.
 14, 1921: A truly legendary opening round.
 Champion Leonard presided over perhaps the greatest lightweight division in history and one of the pugilists who made it so was Mitchell, a dangerous puncher.
 Benny had beaten him once before and figured he could so again, and quickly.
 He went for the knockout early and floored Mitchell three times, but then, to the shock of the Madison Square Garden crowd, the challenger rose from the third knockdown and promptly buried a left into Leonard’s belly followed by a right to the head.